 A beneficiary must be a resident of Canada in order to receive the CESG or CLB as part of the EAP.
 Contact the appropriate provincial authorities to determine residency requirements for the eligibility conditions for provincial grants and incentives.

 The promoter can only pay EAPs to or for a student if one of the following situations applies:

 - the student is enrolled in a qualifying educational program.
-This includes students attending a post-secondary educational institution and those enrolled in distance education courses, such as correspondence courses, provided by such
+This includes students attending a post-secondary educational institution and those enrolled in distance education courses, such as correspondence courses, provided by such institutions; or

 - the student has attained the age of 16 years and is enrolled in a specified educational program.

 A beneficiary is entitled to receive EAPs for up to six months after ceasing enrolment, provided that the payments would have qualified as EAPs if the payments had been made immediately before the student's enrolment ceased.

 A qualifying educational program is an educational program at post-secondary school level, that lasts at least three consecutive weeks, and that requires a student to spend no less than 10 hours per week on courses or work in the program.

 A specified educational program is a program at post-secondary school level that lasts at least three consecutive weeks, and that requires a student to spend not less than 12 hours per-month on courses in the program.

 - a university, college, or other designated educational institution in Canada;

 - an educational institution in Canada certified by Employment and Social Development Canada (ESDC) as offering non-credit courses that develop or improve skills in an occupation; and